naala89/apiopenstudio/includes/wiki/installation/settings.ini.md

     - dir_tmp

-        The relative path to the tmp directory from docroot.
+        The full path to the tmp directory on the server.

 - admin